 - Misophonia Retraining Therapy (MRT) – This method is similar to Tinnitus Retraining Therapy (TRT), which helps the patient improve the ability to tolerate irritating sounds.
 MRT, on the other hand, uses pleasant sounds to reduce the annoyance caused by the trigger sound.

 - Noise-Free Zones – A soundproofed area in the patient’s home can help achieve a safe space.
 This method is especially beneficial for those with severe misophonia.
 Experts recommend participating in sound-based therapy along with this.
-It is more important than the patient doesn’t internalise the idea that they need ‘protection’ from these sounds.
+It is more important that the patient doesn’t internalise the idea that they need ‘protection’ from these sounds.

 - White Noise Machines – These machines act as background noise.
 They mask the annoying noises in the background.
 Even turning the ceiling fan or the table fan on can help.
 There is only so much these machines can do, however.
 Sometimes they don’t help mask the trigger sounds at all.